yasoob/intermediatePython/targeting_python_2_3.rst

 -  singledispatch ``pip install singledispatch``
 -  pathlib ``pip install pathlib``

-I am sure there are a lot of other methods and tricks which can be used to make you code compatible with both of these Python series.
-This was just to give you some ideas.
+For further reading, the Python documentation has a `comprehensive guide
+<https://docs.python.org/3/howto/pyporting.html>`_ of steps you need to
+take to make your code compatible with both Python 2 and 3.